How to Control Emotional Eating Among Kids?

 Emotional eating refers to the eating of food to make ourselves feel better, i.e. to eat to satisfy emotional needs, rather than to satisfy physical hunger.

-According to India’s leading dietician, weight loss expert and nutritionist, Avni Kaul, “Occasionally using food as a reward, or to celebrate isn’t a bad thing.
-But when people make eating as their primary emotional coping mechanism, their first impulse when they feel stressed, upset, angry, lonely, exhausted, or bored is to open the refrigerator and look for chocolates, soft drinks, leftover pizza, etc.—then they get stuck in an unhealthy eating cycle.
+According to India’s leading dietician, weight loss expert, and nutritionist, Avni Kaul, “Occasionally using food as a reward, or to celebrate isn’t a bad thing.
+But when people make eating their primary emotional coping mechanism, their first impulse when they feel stressed, upset, angry, lonely, exhausted, or bored is to open the refrigerator and look for chocolates, soft drinks, leftover pizza, etc.—then they get stuck in an unhealthy eating cycle.

 So how parents can stop their kids from emotional eating?